Princeton Public Library, Illinois

 Princeton Public Library is located in Princeton, Illinois, the county seat of Bureau County.

-Past Events
+History

 In the late 19th century, it was realized that Princeton was in need of an open to public Library.
 The earliest loaning of books was by a private individual, Cyrus Bryant.
 Later organizations were begun such as The Bryant Circle and The Princeton Book Club.
 In the late 19th century work began on developing a public library.

 1885 – The beginning of a dream

 Princeton Public Library, formerly known as Matson Public Library, began as a realization of a dream of Nehemiah Matson.
 In 1885, anticipating a bequest, the town council adopted an ordinance accepting the legacy in trust of Nehemiah to be set apart as a library fund for the city.
 They provided a board of nine directors to have exclusive control of the fund for the city and the power to purchase, lease or construct a building that would be suitable for a library.
 The town council would have custody of the building and the grounds and they would appoint suitable librarians and assistants and decide how much they would be paid.